unovue/radix-vue/docs/content/utilities/slot.md

 ---

-Alternatively, If you use `Slot` from Radix Vue, the attributes assigned to the Slot component will be inheritted by the immediate child element, but you will no longer have access to the `Scoped Slot`,
+Alternatively, If you use `Slot` from Radix Vue, the attributes assigned to the Slot component will be inherited by the immediate child element, but you will no longer have access to the `Scoped Slot`,

 ```vue